thenlevy/ensnano/README.md

 * Fedora: `dnf install gtk3-devel`
 * Arch: `pacman -S gtk3`

-You also need to have your graphic gards driver installed.
+You also need to have the **Vulkan** driver for your graphic card installed.
 The installation methods depends on your distribution and graphic card, but there should be a tutorial on the internet for any combination of those.